googleapis/google-cloud-ruby/google-cloud-error_reporting/AUTHENTICATION.md

 1. `ERROR_REPORTING_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that google-cloud-error_reporting checks for credentials are configured on {Google::Cloud::ErrorReporting::V1beta1::Credentials}:
+The environment variables that google-cloud-error_reporting checks for credentials are configured on {Google::Cloud::ErrorReporting::Credentials}:

 1. `ERROR_REPORTING_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `ERROR_REPORTING_KEYFILE` - Path to JSON file, or JSON contents